Major Biometric Casework: Golden State Killer and Clearview AI

 Last updated:

-Biometric evidence is no longer confined to the fingerprint card and the mugshot.
-Three cases from the period 2018 to 2023 define the current frontier: the identification of Joseph James DeAngelo as the Golden State Killer through investigative genealogy and a DNA-to-biometric bridge; systematic attacks on India's Aadhaar biometric authentication system using cloned fingerprint overlays; and the global regulatory response to Clearview AI's mass-harvest of facial images for law enforcement identification purposes.
+Three cases from 2018 to 2023 mark inflection points in biometric forensics: the identification of Joseph James DeAngelo as the Golden State Killer through investigative genealogy and a DNA-to-biometric bridge; systematic attacks on India's Aadhaar biometric authentication system using cloned fingerprint overlays; and the global regulatory response to Clearview AI's mass-harvest of facial images for law enforcement identification purposes.

 Together, these cases demonstrate that biometric forensics has expanded into domains that existing legal frameworks were not designed to govern.
 Genealogy databases connect a crime-scene DNA profile to a living relative's commercial ancestry kit; biometric enrolment systems face physical spoofing attacks that bypass liveness detection; facial recognition at scale enables identification across populations without individual enrolment.
 Each expansion raises distinct questions about admissibility, privacy, error rates, and the conditions under which biometric identification can serve as the basis for arrest, prosecution, or administrative denial.